aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

         System.out.println("5 + 6 = " + add.operation(5, 6));

-        // Notice the use of yet another anonymous inner class.
+        // Notice the use of yet another anonymous inner class:
         Computation subtract = new Computation() {

             @Override